It is now too late to register a venue for 2024.

 In addition, Artweeks mounts an effective publicity campaign, placing Artweeks features in the media and on social media to ensure that the festival as a whole is brought to the attention of a wide audience.
 To help to you best take advantage of this 'umbrella marketing' and other opportunities, we offer a series of free Zoom workshops in early February and additional support and opportunities where possible throughout the year.

-In addition to exhibiting, as a member, you are expected to help distribute guides, put up posters and sign post your venue as a contribution to the event.
+In addition to exhibiting, as a member, as a contribution to the event, you are expected to help distribute guides, put up posters, to signpost your venue and offer a warm welcome.
 To accompany your physical exhibition, annual Artweeks membership includes an online artist portfolio with the facility to upload an image of yourself at work and 12 additional images of artwork, to embed three videos and to link to an exhibition catalogue, live-streamed events, social media and selling sites.

 Many Artweeks members who exhibit as part of the May festival also hold or participate in other shows throughout the year, details of these can be entered in an individual's artist portfolio.
 Artists can also include on the website workshops held all year round.